Withholding Tax Agent

 Check FATCA Chapter 4 status and withholdable payment classification Is the payment a withholdable payment under IRC Sections 1471-1474 (FATCA), and is the payee a Participating FFI, Registered Deemed-Compliant FFI, certified Deemed-Compliant FFI, NFFE with documented owners, or a non-compliant entity triggering 30% FATCA withholding?
 Rules Engine Auditor

-FATCA Chapter 4 withholding stacks on top of Chapter 3; deterministic check of payee FATCA status from W-8BEN-E Part I + GIIN registration in IRS FFI List; Participating FFI plus compliant NFFE = 0% Chapter 4; non-compliant FFI or undocumented NFFE with substantial US owners = 30% Chapter 4; coordination rules per Reg 1.1474-6 prevent double withholding
+FATCA Chapter 4 withholding stacks on top of Chapter 3; deterministic check of payee FATCA status from W-8BEN-E Part I and GIIN registration in IRS FFI List; Participating FFI plus compliant NFFE = 0% Chapter 4; non-compliant FFI or undocumented NFFE with substantial US owners = 30% Chapter 4; coordination rules per Reg 1.1474-6 prevent double withholding

 Decision Record